 - 2 days—the time between when you’re exposed and when you show symptoms

 The reason you hear so much about the flu each year is because it’s incredibly common: Each year, 5% to 20% of the U.S. population will get the flu on average.
-A new study found that adults get the flu twice per decade on average, but children are infected once every other year on average.
-There have been 9.3 to 49 million cases of the flu 2010 according to the CDC.
+A recent study found that adults get the flu twice per decade on average, but children are infected once every other year on average.
+There have been 9.3 to 45 million cases of the flu each year since 2010 according to the CDC.
 And the effects are serious.
-An average of 200,000 Americans are hospitalized each year because of complications from the illness.
-And as for flu death statistics, 3,000 to 49,000 people die each year from flu-related causes in the U.S.
+An estimated 140,000 to 810,000 Americans are hospitalized each year because of complications from the flu illness.
+And as for flu death statistics, 12,000 to 61,000 people have died each year from flu-related causes in the U.S over the past decade.

 - 17 million work days are missed per year because of the flu